skippy-io/skippy/README.md

 ./gradlew skippyAnalyze
 ```

-`skippyAnalyze` stores a bunch of files in the skippy folder:
+`skippyAnalyze` stores impact data for skippified tests in the .skippy folder:

 ```
 classes.md5